montimage-projects/det6g-blog-prog-soft-tsn-switch-jekyll/_posts/2024-11-02-software_tsn_switch.md

 tags: Linux TSN networking edge cloud authors :
   - Frank Duerr
-  - Simon Egger
   - Jose Costa-Requena
 ---
 In this blog post, we explain how to set up a software TSN bridge implementing time-aware shaping with Linux on an edge cloud server.

 # tl;dr -- Takeaway Messages

-* Many networked real-time systems utilize edge computing servers.
+* Many networked real-time systems utilize edge computing servers to offload computations.
-* Time-Sensitive Networking (TSN) is one technology to support deterministic real-time communication with its Time-Aware Shaper to connect edge cloud servers.
+* Time-Sensitive Networking (TSN) is one technology to support deterministic real-time communication with its Time-Aware Shaper to communicate with edge cloud servers.
-* Using virtualization technologies like containers or virtual machines (VM) on edge servers requires software bridges to connect containers and/or VMs.
-The TSN network extends onto the edge server.
+* Using virtualization technologies like containers or virtual machines (VM) on edge servers requires software bridges to connect containers, VMs, etc. The TSN network effectively extends onto the edge server.
 * The Time-Aware Priority Shaper (TAPRIO) is one technology to implement the Time-Aware Shaper on Linux software bridges.
 * In this blog post, we explain and demonstrate how to combine TAPRIO and Linux virtual bridges into software TSN bridges.

 # Motivation

 Networked real-time system often utilize an edge cloud computing environment to execute components on edge cloud servers.
-A prominent example are networked control systems, where the controller of the control systems is executed on an edge cloud server that communicates with the 'plant' consisting of sensors and actuators over the network as shown in the following figure.
+A prominent example are networked control systems, where the controller of the control systems is offloaded to an edge cloud server that communicates with the 'plant' consisting of sensors and actuators over the network as shown in the following figure.

 ![Networked control system]({{ site.url }}{{ site.baseurl }}/assets/images/networked_control_system.png "Networked control system"){: .align-center}